drupalway/vmgen/README.md

 VM generator powered by Vagrant, Ansible, Node.js and DrupalVM
 ==============================================================
+# Description
+A node.js based generator to simplify the creation of VM instance for Drupal development using Vagrant, Ansible, and DrupalVM.

 # Requirements:
 1. Unix-based OS(tested on Ubuntu and OS X)